slw07g/googledrivefs-patch/README.md

 ```
 I was then presented with a prompt indicating I needed to approve the kext in Settings >> Security & Privacy >> General tab.
 After approving, I had to reboot.
 You would think Google Drive FS would start fine this time, but I needed to run the `kextload` command again and the quit and relaunch Google Drive FS.
 It appeared to work fine now.

 It's possible that the kextload may be required at each boot until google fixes Google Drive.
 I suspect it might have to do with changing the kext's bundle ID from `com.google.dfsfuse.filesystems.dfsfuse` to `com.google.drivefs.filesystems.dfsfuse`.
+Apparently, this has been a problem in the past as noted [here](https://discussions.apple.com/thread/250254816?answerId=250729920022#250729920022).